junh-ki/gsoc_doc/docs/source/index.rst

 Motivation
 ##########

-In one of the subjects in my Master's course, I carried on a project analyzing metrics of Software Models and visualizing it in APP4MC.
+Through one of the subjects in my Master's course, I carried on a project analyzing metrics of Software Models and visualizing it in APP4MC.

 It was quite challenging as I was not very familiar with Amalthea model and APP4MC platform at first.
 But soon I was able to understand the concepts and started enjoying it.

-The project resulted in completing an application delivering performance metric and reliability metric of the given Software Model.
-Which is basically my motivation for participating this Eclipse GSoC topic, "CPU-GPU Response Time and Mapping Analysis".
+The project resulted in completing an application delivering performance & reliability metric of the given Software Model.
+Which is basically my motivation for participating this Eclipse GSoC project, "CPU-GPU Response Time and Mapping Analysis".

-Since this topic’s ultimate goal is to achieve systems' Real-Time determinism with HPC(High Performance Computing), analyzing Response Time is essential and I thought my basic knowledge of things like time constraints, End-to-End Event Chain Latencies according to the different communication paradigms (IC, LET) which I have gotten through the Master's study would be very helpful for this project.
+Since this topic’s ultimate goal is to achieve systems' Real-Time determinism with HPC(High Performance Computing), analyzing Response Time is essential and I think my basic knowledge of things like time constraints, End-to-End Event Chain Latencies according to the different communication paradigms (IC, LET) which I have gotten through the Master's study was very helpful for me to carry on this project.

 Now the industry's interest has been moving on to "Heterogeneous Systems", and I do hope that my GSoC project will be helpful for other researchers in this regard and make a contribution to the further development of the platform.